Marina-Antillon/TCV_MAPs_CEA/README.md

 In the current study, we leverage a previously developed model of typhoid transmission (LINKS) to evaluate the impact and cost-effectiveness of a potential micro-array patch typhoid conjugate vaccine not yet under development.
 The analysis assumes that traditional (needle-and-syringe) typhoid conjugate vaccines would be rolled out before 2032 in most or all low- and middle-income countries and that MAPs would be non-inferior in terms of the probability and duration of protection.
 The analysis is also novel in taking into account the

 The analysis encompasses two major geographical scopes:
-A. a global analysis where the cost-effectiveness of TCV-MAPS is considered on a national basis.
+A. a global analysis where the cost-effectiveness of TCV-MAPS is considered on a national basis
-B. a sub-national analysis where the cost-effectiveness of TCV-MAPS is considered on a district-by-district basis.
+B. a sub-national analysis where the cost-effectiveness of TCV-MAPS is considered on a district-by-district basis

 ---
 # Brief description

 The analysis is broadly defined in four parts, each of four parts is executed in various R code files:
-I. Re-fitting incidence parameters to accommodate for 5 wealth quintiles in all countries.
+I. Re-fitting incidence parameters to accommodate for 5 wealth quintiles in all countries
 II.
 Simulating vaccine impact for national-level analysis
-    + Simulating the impact of N&S vaccines from deployment in the 2020's through the 2030's and 2040's as a comparator.
+    + Simulating the impact of N&S vaccines from deployment in the 2020's through the 2030's and 2040's as a comparator
-    + Simulating the impact of MAPS vaccines in the 2030's.
+    + Simulating the impact of MAPS vaccines in the 2030's
     + Cost-effectiveness analysis
 III.
 Simulating vaccine impact for sub-national (district) level analysis in five example countries
-    + Simulating the impact of N&S vaccines from deployment in the 2020's through the 2030's and 2040's as a comparator.
+    + Simulating the impact of N&S vaccines from deployment in the 2020's through the 2030's and 2040's as a comparator
-    + Simulating the impact of MAPS vaccines in the 2030's.
+    + Simulating the impact of MAPS vaccines in the 2030's
     + Cost-effectiveness analysis
 V. Collating the results
     + National-level analyses
     + Subnational analyses

 ---
 ## File structure, output, and dependencies